puckbee/CVR/README.md

 	(b)     ./run_comparison.sh ../dataset/web-Google.mtx  | grep 'SpMV Execution'  // get the SpMV execution time.
 	(c)     ./run_comparison.sh ../dataset/web-Google.mtx  | grep 'Throughput'      // get the Throughput(GFlops).

-We will elaborate how to use each format/solution, so that you can change the parameters to fullfill your own requirement.
+We will elaborate how to use each format/solution, so that you can change the configuration to fullfill your own requirements.
 ### CSR5
 	numactl --membind=1 ./bin/spmv.csr5 [filepath] [numThreads] [numIterations]